Billionaire Profile

 Early Life and Education

-Geoffrey Palmer was born in Los Angeles County, California, on May 11, 1950.
+Geoffrey Palmer was born on May 11, 1950, in Los Angeles County, California.
 He is the son of architect and developer Daniel Saxon Palmer.
-He is an alumnus of the University of Colorado, Boulder, where he earned a degree in finance, and Pepperdine University School of Law, where he obtained a juris doctor degree.
+Palmer is of Jewish descent.
+He attended Santa Monica College before transferring to the University of Colorado at Boulder, where he earned a degree in finance.
+He later earned a Juris Doctor degree from Pepperdine School of Law.

 Rise to Success